ghas-bootcamp/ghas-bootcamp/exercises/code-scanning.md

 #### _Stretch Exercise 3: Adding a custom query from an external repository_

-How would you incorporate that query/queries that were written on the first day of this bootcamp?
+How would you incorporate that query/queries from other repositories?

 <details>
 <summary>Solution</summary>